act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 #### Passed Example 14

-This [HTML web page][] is passing rule [_Document has heading for main section of content_][document has heading for main].
+This [HTML web page][] is passing rule [_Document has heading for the main area of content_][document has heading for main].
 Note that it arguably does not pass [Technique H69: Providing heading elements at the beginning of each section of content][tech h69] because the `nav` element can be considered as a section of content and does not start with a heading.

 ```html
 <html>